///// START OF VIDEO SCHEMA ///// ///// END OF VIDEO SCHEMA /////

 The purpose of the Derivative constant is for predicting change.
 The Derivative action acts of the rate of change measured in the Process Variable.

-The value of this parameter basically means how far in the future you want to predict the rate of change.
+The value of this parameter means how far in the future you want to predict the rate of change.
 This parameter can help to create a faster response in your loop and a better performing loop as well.

 Derivative Controller